-If you are prepping for the long haul, or if you are a tutor wondering which tests to give your students over an SAT summer course, you will need more than the four tests offered above, regardless of repeats.
+If you are prepping for the long haul, or if you are a tutor wondering which tests to give your students over an SAT summer course, you will need more than the eight tests offered above, regardless of repeats.

 The Princeton Review, Kaplan, and Barron’s each have practice tests.
 Before you get excited, I should warn you that there are significant downsides of taking these tests.
 Simply put the material is some a poor imitation of the real thing.
 Sure, you’ll get practice but you really won’t be prepping your brain for the rigors of the real test.
 It is sort of like jogging 5 miles on a treadmill, a bottle of water in front of you, and a fan blowing a gentle breeze in your phase.
 The actual test is more like running 5 miles up a windy summit, rain pelting your face.

 Besides complexity another issue is that the questions in these books were not tested on students.
 I know, that conveys a sense of a mad scientist in a laboratory, the students serving as hapless rodents.
 It’s not nearly as nefarious, though.
 Each SAT has an experimental section that determines the validity of question based on the difference between the percentage of high-scoring students (they’ll know this based on the score you get on the other sections) and the percentage of low-scoring students who miss a question.
 If low-scoring students do as well on a question as high-scoring students, then the question is not very good.
 If high-scoring students perform much better on a question than do lower-scoring students, then that is a sign that the question is valid.
 To the best of my knowledge, none of the questions in these books are vetted in this way.